Weld Heat Input Calculator Skip to main content

 Input travel speed in inches per minute.
 Measure this in the field by timing a known weld length.
 For multi-pass welds, measure each pass separately as travel speed often differs between root, fill, and cap passes.

-5. Review Heat Input and Code Compliance
+5. Review Heat Input Against the WPS

 Built For